Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 The deal is the same as for three players- 7 cards in each player's hand, 6 on the field, and the remainder of the deck as a draw pile.

 The game then proceeds as in the three player version.
-The field multiplaier is determined, teyaku are claimed, the round is played, and scores are determined at the end.
+The field multiplier is determined, teyaku are claimed, the round is played, and scores are determined at the end.
 There are only two differences:

 Firstly, special achievements are not recognised, and neither are *All Eights*, *Double Eights*, or *Sixteen Chaff*.